Torres, Odor homer to back Taillon as Yanks beat Red Sox 9-1

+That was the New York Yankees’ starting outfield Sunday night for a critical game against rival Boston.

+Not exactly the Bronx Bombers of Mantle, Maris and Berra.
+But not to be taken lightly, either.

-NEW YORK (AP) — Gleyber Torres and Rougned Odor homered to back another strong start from Jameson Taillon as the depleted New York Yankees beat the Boston Red Sox 9-1 on Sunday night.
+Gleyber Torres, Rougned Odor and LaMarre homered to back another strong start from Jameson Taillon as the depleted Yankees pulled away for a 9-1 victory over the scuffling Red Sox.

-Playing without All-Star slugger Aaron Judge and five of his teammates who also tested positive for COVID-19 recently, the Yankees won their second straight against rival Boston after dropping the first seven meetings this year.
+Playing without All-Star slugger Aaron Judge and five of his teammates who also tested positive for COVID-19 recently, the Yankees took their second straight from Boston after dropping the first seven meetings this year.

-New York won two of three in a series originally set for four games before Thursday’s scheduled opener was postponed for testing and contact tracing.
-Boston, which has lost six of eight, left town with a half-game lead in the AL East over Tampa Bay, and seven in front of the fourth-place Yankees.
+“It would have been easy for us to roll over after everything that’s happened,” Taillon said.

 Taillon (5-4) pitched 5 1/3 scoreless innings of four-hit ball in his 100th major league start, improving to 4-0 in his past five outings.

 Chad Green escaped a jam in the sixth to protect a three-run cushion.

+New York won two of three in a series originally set for four games before Thursday’s scheduled opener was postponed for testing and contact tracing.

+DJ LeMahieu extended his on-base streak to 30 games, longest in the big leagues this season, with a single that set up a third-inning run for New York.

-Ryan LaMarre, just called up from the minors, added a two-run homer in the eighth — his first with the Yankees and first in the majors since September 2019.
+LaMarre, just called up from the minors, added a two-run homer in the eighth — his first with the Yankees and first in the majors since September 2019.

-DJ LeMahieu extended his on-base streak to 30 games, longest in the big leagues this season, with a single that set up a third-inning run.

-New York’s no-name outfield of LaMarre, Greg Allen and Trey Amburgey began the night with 12 career home runs — fewest for a Bronx Bombers starting outfield trio since June 10, 1991.
+New York’s no-name outfield began the night with 12 career home runs — fewest for a Yankees starting trio since June 10, 1991.

-Not exactly Mantle, Maris and Berra — but not a problem on this night.
+“It’s kind of weird not seeing certain guys’ faces around here, but we have a good environment in there,” Taillon said.

-Torres hit his fifth homer on an 0-2 pitch from Martín Pérez (7-6) leading off the second.
+Torres hit his fifth homer on an 0-2 pitch from starter Martín Pérez (7-6) leading off the second.
 Torres also homered his last time up Saturday night in a 3-1 victory that was called after six innings because of heavy rain.
 That gave him long balls in consecutive games for the first time since a three-game streak in June 2019.

-Odor reached on a bunt single leading off the fifth and scored on Greg Allen’s sacrifice fly.
-He added a two-run homer in the seventh to make it 5-0.
+Odor reached on a bunt single leading off the fifth and scored on Allen’s sacrifice fly.
+He added a two-run homer to make it 5-0 in a four-run seventh that featured five walks, including three in a row — two with the bases loaded.

+“I think we’re OK,” Pérez said.
+“We’re one of the best teams in the big leagues.”

 BEST BEHAVIOR